Aberdeen Grammar Rugby (originally Aberdeen Grammar School FP RFC) was founded in 1893 and is the North of Scotland’s premier rugby club.our History

 The Club has a long history of producing Scottish internationalists, with the late Dr Donny Innes and Dally Allardice being our most capped players during the 1940’s (8 caps) until Robbie Russell was awarded 27 caps from 1999 until he retired in 2007.

-More recently Johnny Beattie, Moray Low, Murray McCallum and Ruaridh Jackson have all been capped by Scotland after playing for Aberdeen Grammar Rugby.
+More recently Johnny Beattie, Moray Low and Murray McCallum have all been capped by Scotland after playing for Aberdeen Grammar Rugby.

-The Club has produced five Presidents of the Scottish Rugby Union, the most recent being the late Charlie Ritchie in 1997/98.
+The Club has produced five Presidents of the Scottish Rugby Union, the most recent being the late Charlie Ritchie in season 1997-1998.
 D.W.C.
 (Doug) Smith is also remembered as being the manager of the victorious 1971 Lions Tour to New Zealand and Australia.